 For comparison, the lens equation with flexion terms is

 where we recognize that the solutions $\x'_1$ of this equation may differ from the solutions $\x_1$ of equation \ref{eqn:backgroundorder2} because of the flexion effects.
-If we assume that $\GammaMat \ll 1$ (which applies if this is truly a perturbing galaxy and not a main lens galaxy), and we subtract equations \ref{eqn:backgroundorder3} and \ref{eqn:backgroundorder2}, we can define the image shift caused by third order terms to be $\Delta_3 \x \equiv \x'_1 - \x_1$, and thus find
+If we assume that $\GammaMat \ll 1$, and we subtract equations \ref{eqn:backgroundorder3} and \ref{eqn:backgroundorder2}, we can define the image shift caused by third-order terms to be $\Delta_3 \x \equiv \x'_1 - \x_1$, and thus find

-Now, if we define the perturber to be colinear with the image position ($\theta = 0$)\footnote{If we consider all possible angles, the root mean square value has an extra factor of $\sqrt{2}$ that does not affect the scalings.} and assume that the positions of the multiple images are $|\x'_1| \approx |\x_1| \approx R_E$, we can write the magnitude of the flexion shift as
+Now, if we define the perturber to be collinear with the image position ($\theta = 0$)\footnote{If we consider all possible angles, the root mean square value has an extra factor of $\sqrt{2}$ that does not affect the scalings.} and assume that the positions of the multiple images are $|\x'_1| \approx |\x_1| \approx R_E$, we can write the magnitude of the flexion shift as